-Note: This resource, developed jointly by National Foundation for Infectious Diseases and the Alliance for Aging Research, will be updated periodically to reflect new information about COVID-19 as it becomes available (latest update: 5/1/2020).
+Note: This resource is based on content developed jointly by National Foundation for Infectious Diseases and the Alliance for Aging Research, reflecting the latest information about COVID-19.
+(Last updated: 10/14/2020).

 WHY ARE OLDER ADULTS AND PEOPLE WITH CHRONIC HEALTH CONDITIONS AT HIGHER RISK?

 Older adults and people who have chronic medical conditions including heart disease, lung disease, diabetes, cancer, and hypertension are at higher risk for more serious COVID-19 illness and death.
 This is because our immune systems grow weaker as we age, which makes it more challenging for older adults to fight off infectious diseases.
-Chronic diseases are more common with age, can compromise the immune system, and make people more vulnerable to serious complications.
-Because of the rapid spread of COVID-19, the CDC recently issued a warning for people who are at the highest risk for serious illness from the virus.
-It is imperative older adults and others who are at high risk heed the advice of the CDC.
+Chronic diseases are also more common with age, and can compromise the immune system–making people more vulnerable to serious complications.
+Because of the rapid spread of COVID-19, the CDC issued guidance for people who are at the highest risk for severe illness from the virus.
+It is imperative that older adults and others who are at high risk heed the advice of the CDC.

 WHAT ARE THE SYMPTOMS OF COVID-19 AND HOW IS IT DIFFERENT FROM FLU AND ALLERGIES?

-The main symptoms of COVID-19, which may appear between 2 to 14 days after exposure, can include: fever, cough, difficulty breathing or shortness of breath, chills, repeated shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell.
-There are other symptoms that are not as common but could be a sign of COVID-19 so contact your healthcare professional if you are concerned.
+The main symptoms of COVID-19, which may appear between 2 to 14 days after exposure, can include: fever* or chills, cough, difficulty breathing or shortness of breath, fatigue, muscle or body aches, headache, sore throat, congestion or runny nose, new loss of taste or smell, nausea or vomiting, and diarrhea.
+There are other symptoms that are not as common–like a rash or discoloration of the hands or feet–that could be a sign of COVID-19 so contact your healthcare professional if you are concerned.
 Not everyone with COVID-19 will experience symptoms, or they may be mild enough that they are dismissed, but they can still be contagious.
 These symptoms can also seem similar to flu and seasonal allergies but there are some differences.

 WHEN SHOULD I CALL A HEALTHCARE PROFESSIONAL?